michalvankodev/ness-inter-poll/BuildWithDockerSwarm.md

 docker swarm join --token SWMTKN-1-1sx4htgt16fcjiy8q3xllcsxb4a9qcmrnz6d5bgh5h71rhbdgj-ay2jyu07phv62pxdtp259qh59 192.168.65.3:2377

-To add a manager to this swarm, run &#39;docker swarm join-token manager&#39; and follow the instructions.
+To add a manager to this swarm, run:
+                docker swarm join-token manager; and follow the instructions.

 NOTE: GET OFF THE SWARM MODE: **docker swarm leave** BE CAREFULL IT ERASES ALL DATA.
 There is possibility to save swarm state.
 How?
 Find out later..